 When my clients were initially applying for mortgages, lenders were not willing to consider them because one of the clients was self-employed and had shown a loss in the year before.
 Both incomes were required for affordability, so this posed a problem.
 The same client had taken up an option of a permanent role but hadn’t started working yet.
 My client’s father had advised them on the bridge, but had not properly considered the exit strategy.
 My clients were set on the property, and felt it was a good price despite the expense of short term lending, so they progressed down this route.

 However, this was obviously not a viable long term plan.
 My clients now needed to refinance to a less expensive rate; having scoured the internet for advice, they felt Enness would be able to find them a solution.
-I emphasised that although my client was taking up a new role, it was in the same field and he had no probation period so was very likely to continue in the same role.
+I found a lender and emphasised that although my client was taking up a new role, it was in the same field and he had no probation period so was very likely to continue in the same role.